How do I connect a Droplet Dataset to a Form?

 Using your Connected Dataset

-Once your dataset is connected, you can use the name you assigned to it to reference the dataset throughout your form layout or workflow.
+Once your dataset is connected, you can use the name assigned to it to reference the dataset throughout your form layout or workflow.
 This allows you to do things like populate Dropdown, Radio, or Checkbox options, calculate values dynamically in Computed components, or even assign workflow steps automatically based on your dataset.

 Let's look at each of these uses: